martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 When the identity of communicating peers is established by higher-layer signaling constructs, such as those in SIP {{?RFC4474}} or WebRTC
-{{!I-D.ietf-rtcweb-security-arch}}, this allows an attacker to bind their own identity to a session with any other entity.
+{{!WEBRTC-SEC}}, this allows an attacker to bind their own identity to a session with any other entity.

 By substituting the fingerprint of one peer for its own, an attacker is able to cause a session to be established where one endpoint has an incorrect value for